adoconnection/AspNetDeploy/README.md

 DEPLOILKA / AspNetDeploy
 ============
-**No code open source CI + deploy tool to cover you ASP.NET app build, test and deploy form A to Z**
+**No code open source CI + CD tool to cover you ASP.NET app build, test and deploy form A to Z**

 * NET Framework / NET8
 * Windows / Linux environments